dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/36_Galois_Theory_Computations.md

 Showing your *extension* is separable:

 - Splitting fields of separable polynomials are automatically separable *and* normal (and thus Galois).
-- Extensions of a perfect field are automatically separable.
+- Algebraic extensions of a perfect field are automatically separable.
   - In particular, extensions over $\QQ$ or any $\ch k = 0$ are separable, and one only needs to show normality.
 - (Hard) Show $[L:k]_s = [L:k]$.
 - (Hard) Use that separability is a distinguished class.